 - Research - Websites such as the Money Saving Expert offer lots of regular tips the latest money saving deals, be sure to stay up to date!

 - Buy used - Don't be afraid to buy things second-hand, ex-display or pre-owned.
 Not everyone gets rid of things because they're broken, you could be missing out on a bargain!

 It's also worth looking into benefits for the elderly, if your loved one is older it's likely they can benefit from discounts and allowances such as a free bus pass, over 60's help, discounted senior tickets, disability living allowance and more.

-Bills are a necessary evil, they’re not enjoyable at any point in life but can be especially difficult for the elderly.
-Bills can cause worry due to the fixed income retirees face, so it’s essential to stay informed and make sure you’re getting the best deal and service possible.
-It may be difficult for an elderly loved one to haggle or scour the internet for the best deals so try to make sure you’re there to help and if necessary make a call or two for them.
+Bills are a necessary evil.
+They're not enjoyable at any point in life but can be especially difficult for the elderly.
+Bills can cause worry due to the fixed income retirees face, so it's essential to stay informed and make sure you're getting the best deals and services possible.
+It may be difficult for an elderly loved one to haggle or scour the internet for the best deals, so try to make sure you're there to help and, if necessary, make a call or two for them.

 Take a look at price comparison sites, they make comparing tariffs quick and easy but may not show every deal.
 The previously mentioned Money Saving Expert is a great place for hints and tips and is regularly updated with good deals.

 Start a Pension